TITLE 89: SOCIAL SERVICES

 c) Eligibility with Spenddown for MANG

-1) For AABD MANG, if the client's nonexempt income available during the applicable eligibility period is greater than the applicable MANG standard and/or nonexempt assets are over the applicable asset disregard, the client must meet the spenddown obligation determined for the eligibility period before becoming eligible to receive medical assistance.
-The spenddown obligation is the sum of the amount by which the client's nonexempt income exceeds the MANG standard and the amount of nonexempt assets in excess of the applicable asset disregard.
+1) For MANG AABD community cases, if the person's countable income available during the applicable eligibility period is greater than the applicable MANG AABD income standard and/or nonexempt resources are over the applicable resource disregard, the person must meet the spenddown obligation determined for the eligibility period before becoming eligible to receive medical assistance.
+The spenddown obligation is the amount by which the person's countable income exceeds the MANG AABD income standard and/or the amount of nonexempt resources in excess of the applicable resource disregard (see Section 120.384).

-2) For TANF MANG, if the client's nonexempt income available during the applicable eligibility period is greater than the applicable MANG standard, the client must meet the spenddown obligation determined for the eligibility period before becoming eligible to receive medical assistance.
-The spenddown obligation is the amount by which the client's nonexempt income exceeds the MANG standard.
+2) For TANF MANG, if a person's countable income available during the applicable eligibility period is greater than the applicable MANG standard (see Sections 120.20 and 120.30 of this Part), the person must meet the spenddown obligation determined for the eligibility period before becoming eligible to receive medical assistance.
+The spenddown obligation is the amount by which the person's countable income exceeds the MANG standard.

-3) The client meets the spenddown obligation by incurring or paying for medical expenses in an amount equal to the spenddown obligation.
+3) A person meets the spenddown obligation by incurring or paying for medical expenses in an amount equal to the spenddown obligation.
+Persons also have the option of meeting their income or resource spenddown by paying or having a third-party pay the amount of their spenddown obligation to the Department.

-i) Expenses for necessary medical or remedial services, as funded by DHS from sources other than federal funds.
-Such expenses shall be based on the service provider's usual and customary charges to the public.
-Such expenses shall not be based on any nominal amount the provider may assess the client.
+i) Expenses for necessary medical or remedial services, as funded by DHS or the Department on Aging from sources other than federal funds.
+The expenses shall be based on the service provider's usual and customary charges to the public.
+The expenses shall not be based on any nominal amount the provider may assess the person.
 These charges are considered incurred the first day of the month, regardless of the day the services are actually provided.

 ii) Payments made for medical expenses within the previous six months.
 Payments are considered incurred the first day of the month of payment.